Chris Stapleton, Babyface to sing at Super Bowl pregame

 The performances will take place Feb.
 12 at State Farm Stadium in Glendale, Arizona, before the championship matchup and halftime show featuring Rihanna.
-The performances will air on FOX4.
+The performances will air on Fox.

 Actor-singer Sheryl Lee Ralph, who won an Emmy last year, will also perform “Lift Every Voice and Sing.”
 She stars in the hit comedy series “Abbott Elementary,” which stars Quinta Brunson.